-Although not directly relevant to the MSc Space and Branded Identity conventional programme, the committee was impressed by the training and support provided by the Distance Planning Unit.
+The committee was impressed by the training and support provided by the Distance Planning Unit.
 This provides an innovative programme which colleagues informally confirmed has been very helpful.

 We were encouraged to hear of the existence of research seminars, in which colleagues share research ideas and the potential for collaboration is explored.